How In Our Own Voice began

 Black women do not live single-issue lives.
 We face structural barriers that serve to undermine our rights and uphold injustices.
 These barriers are rooted in white supremacy, misogyny and homophobic ideology.
 Often these racist and sexist ideologies are reinforced by government policies, cultural institutions, and even in our own homes and communities.
 As a result, Black women, girls, and gender-expansive individuals have less access to reproductive healthcare, experience poorer health outcomes, and face significant obstacles to achieving our full economic, social, and political power.

 - Black women’s lives are rich and complex – our lives matter.

 - Black women’s history illustrates the call for reproductive health and justice – our bodies matter.

 - Black women bring depth and insight into policies – our voices matter.

 Our lives, our bodies and our voices count.
-We TRUST the empowerment and strength of Black women to make personal decisions that impact our lives and the lives of our families.
+At In Our Own Voice: National Black Women’s Reproductive Justice Agenda, We TRUST the empowerment and strength of Black women to make the personal decisions that impact our lives and the lives of our families.